-For the majority of history, humans have not needed sneakers.
-In fact they’ve only been in use for the past 70 years.
+For the majority of human history, people haven’t needed sneakers on their feet.
+In fact “sneakers” have only been in use for the past 70 years.

 A barefoot shoe or sandal is one with very little padding on the sole.

-He based the design on traditional huarache sandals worn by Mexico’s native Tarahumara people for centuries.
+He based his design on the traditional huarache sandals worn by Mexico’s native Tarahumara people for centuries.

 So what do I think of them?

 - Incredibly Lightweight: At about 4.5 ounces, Lunas weigh next to nothing.
-Made with a thin piece of high-tech Vibram rubber sole & a leather strap.
+Made with a thin piece of high-tech rubber sole & a leather strap.

 - Easy to Pack: They take up very little room in my backpack.